 If you need goal orientated social media marketing, check out my packages.

 You may also like...
 Three Facebook marketing mistakes.

-If you want your business to succeed – that means a lot of sales or high end sales to companies with deep pockets, then you already know you need to be marketing online.
+If you want your business to succeed – that means attracting a lot of sales or high end companies with deep pockets, then you already know you need to be marketing online.
 But it’s certainly not enough to just have a website and some social media marketing anymore.
-You need to incorporate content marketing and content writing in your marketing plan – namely content writing or articles.
+You need to incorporate content marketing and content writing in your marketing plan; namely content writing or articles.

 Online, thе written wоrd drives a lаrgе сhunk оf аnу business's mаrkеting ѕtrаtеgу.
-Whеthеr you’re ѕеlling jаm frоm hоmе оr a multinаtiоnаl соmраnу ѕеlling branded ѕроrtѕwеаr, the right kind оf wеb соntеnt iѕ imреrаtivе to nоt juѕt driving nеw buѕinеѕѕ, but аlѕо to keep your current buѕinеѕѕ rоаring, your customers happy and your staff resources maximised.
+Whеthеr you’re ѕеlling jаm frоm hоmе оr a multinаtiоnаl соmраnу ѕеlling branded ѕроrtѕwеаr, the right kind оf wеb соntеnt iѕ imреrаtivе to nоt juѕt driving nеw buѕinеѕѕ but аlѕо to keep your current buѕinеѕѕ rоаring, your customers happy and your staff resources maximised.

 So what are content articles?
-They are professionally written articles that sit mainly in the digital space, on your website, blog, or ezines.
+They are professionally written articles that sit mainly in the digital space, on your website, blog or ezines.
 The articles are not only well written but add credibility by incorporating thorough research, quotes, statistics and expert commentary about topics or trends that are relevant to the modern consumer, in particular your audience or current or potential customer base.
 View my client content article samples.

 ‘Traditional marketing talks at people.
 Content marketing talks with them,’ Doug Kessler.